Eat & Drink

 Buzz at The Junction

 Made to perfection every time and ever-so-conveniently located, grab your açai on the run at Buzz before you head in to do the groceries or after your workout at the gym.
+There's heaps of vegan and gluten-free options too, so there's a bowl to suit everyone.

 Where: 25/200 Union St, The Junction

-Café Inu
+Cafe Inu

-This warehouse-style café, known for its Japanese-inspired flavours, also happens to feature a delicious açai bowl.
-Café Inu has loads of space and is pet-friendly – an ideal spot to enjoy those super berries.
+This warehouse-style cafe, known for its Japanese-inspired flavours, also happens to feature a delicious açai bowl.
+Cafe Inu has loads of space and is pet-friendly – an ideal spot to enjoy those super berries.

 Where: 43 Denison St, Carrington